Dos and Don’ts in Executing a Retargeting/Remarketing Strategy

 84% of users are reached with remarketing in a month.
 They reach them 10-18 days or more out of the month.
 They can layer different targeting (a list like cart abandoners) and lay it over another group (groups visiting a fashion site).

-Before you can start creating different lists for each of your customer segment, you’ll need to paste the tag across the site.
-Then define lists using your site’s URLs.
+But before you can start creating different lists for each of your customer segment, you’ll need to paste the tag across the site.
+Then, define lists using your site’s URLs.
 Include words that describe the content of each page.

 If you use Google Analytics, there’s an integration with remarketing.
 Turn a GA tag into a Remarketing tag.
 If you can create lists based on patterns in the URL, time on site, deathing, secondary referral sources, all these GA metrics can be used for your remarketing.
 New signals to help you divide lists and see different types of users.